maratai/craftery/fiber_arts/weaving_clover_sakiori.md

 # Weaving on a Clover Sakiori Loom

+**Note:** December 1, 2025: reorganizing files, image links will be broken until I can fix them.

 This appears NOT to be a rigid heddle loom but I lack loom jargon expertise.

 The Clover Sakiori is a Japanese tabletop loom.
 It has an unbelievably easy warping setup based on the reeds, with what I think of affectionately as typically beautifully overengineered Japanese design and terrific documentation; I don't read Japanese but the pictures + diagrams are extraordinarily clear.
 I'm US-based so tariffs are a vexed situation (November 2025), but these tend to run ~$200 USD plus international shipping off eBay.
 I do also own a Lojan Flex rigid heddle loom, but I like the ease of warping so much better on the Clover Sakiori.
 I'm also that extremely boring person who just wants to plainweave forever; if I want to embellish fabric, I will embroider.